Cosmological viability of anisotropic inflation in Thurston spacetimes: Critical points

 The stability analysis implies that for $Q\lambda >2$, B is a \textit{saddle}, while $Q\lambda<2$ would give all negative eigenvalues and so, B will be a \textit{stable} point.\\

 \textbf{Critical point C:} Exists only in the parameter region $\frac{\lambda}{Q}<2$ due to the positive energy condition of the vector field giving $Z^2 >0$.
-The eigenvalues of the fixed point truncated at first order in $\lambda$ is:
+The eigenvalues of the fixed point truncated at first order in $\lambda$ are:

 and therefore, C is a \textit{saddle} point.\\

 \textbf{Critical point D:} An inflationary fixed point, containing only the scalar field $(Z=0)$.
 The eigenvalues:

 imply D to be a \textit{saddle} point.\\